Biscuit Miller: Life and career

 By 2009, Miller had formed his own band.
 Miller noted that "I was getting on up in my 50s...
 I'd done all this playing with everybody else, and it just seemed like time.
 I can play this bass fairly well and I can sing a little bit and I know how to smile."
 Blues with a Smile was released in 2010.
 Guest performers included Billy Branch on harmonica, Ronnie Baker Brooks and Shawn Kellerman on guitar and Andrew "Blaze" Thomas on drums.
 They played alongside Miller's regular backing outfit, the Mix.
 In 2012 Miller gained his first Blues Music Award, whilst Blues with a Smile, received airplay on Sirius XM Radio.
 In 2013, Miller performed at the Daytona Blues Festival.

-His recording Wishbone (2016), was where the title track was inspired by Miller's two grandsons being excited about making a wish on the turkey wishbone during their Thanksgiving dinner.
+His recording Wishbone (2016), where the title track was inspired by Miller's two grandsons being excited about making a wish on the turkey wishbone during their Thanksgiving dinner.
 In May 2017, Miller won his second Blues Music Award in the 'Instrumentalist - Bass' category.

 He currently resides in Highland, Lake County, Indiana, but is based in Indianapolis.